rseng/awesome-rseng/README.md

 > A curated list of GitHub organizations that primarily serve open source or academic software projects.

 If you want to get involved with science and research software engineering, this is a good place to start!
+If you want to use the GitHub action, [see below](#github-action).

 ## Contents